mingoes/meld/README.md

 > Enhance your git commits with AI-powered commit messages!

-`git-meld` is a CLI tool that uses OpenAI to analyze your changes and generate meaningful, detailed commit messages.
+`git-meld` is a CLI tool that uses AI to analyze your changes and generate meaningful, detailed commit messages.
 It's like having a helpful co-pilot for your git commits! 🚀

 ## ✨ Features

-- 🤖 Uses OpenAI to analyze your git diff and generate detailed commit messages
+- 🤖 Uses AI to analyze your git diff and generate detailed commit messages
+- 🔄 Supports both OpenAI and OpenRouter as AI providers
-- 🔒 Securely stores your API key in your system's keychain
+- 🔒 Securely stores your API keys in your system's keychain
 - 🎯 Considers both staged changes and git status
 - 😊 Adds relevant emojis to make your commits more expressive
 - 🚀 Simple to use - just replace `git commit` with `meld`